Skip to Content

 Scoring System and Point Allocation:

-5. Decision Victory: If the match completes all rounds without a knockout or technical knockout, the winner is determined by a combination of the chess score and the boxing score.
-The fighter with the higher cumulative score across both disciplines is declared the winner.
+If the match goes through all rounds without a knockout or technical knockout, judges determine the winner based on a combination of chess and boxing scores.
+They declare the fighter with the higher cumulative score across both disciplines as the winner.

 With its alternating rounds and intricate scoring system, chess boxing offers a thrilling and dynamic experience for both participants and spectators.
-By blending the intellectual rigor of chess with the raw athleticism of boxing, chess boxing stands as a testament to the remarkable fusion of mind and body in the world of sports.
-Whether you are a chess enthusiast, a boxing fan, or simply intrigued by the extraordinary, chess boxing presents an exhilarating display of skill, strategy, and physicality.
+By blending the intellectual rigor of chess with the raw athleticism of boxing, it stands as a testament to the remarkable fusion of mind and body in the world of sports.
+Whether you are a chess enthusiast, a boxing fan, or simply intrigued by the extraordinary, this sport presents an exhilarating display of skill, strategy, and physicality.

 Major Chess Boxing Organizations